Study at Uppsala University

 Swedish higher education is divided into three distinct levels: first cycle (Bachelor's degree), second cycle (Master's degree) and third cycle (Doctoral degree).
 Each cycle is based on the former, which means that students must have completed a first cycle programme to move onto the second cycle, and a second cycle programme to move onto the third cycle.
 This follows the same educational system as the majority of European countries.

-The duration and extent of programmes and courses is expressed in a system of points or credits (högskolepoäng).
-As of July 1, 2007, the Swedish credit system is identical with the European Credit Transfer System (ECTS).
-One semester of full-time study is equivalent to 30 credits or 30 ECTS credits.
-A full academic year corresponds to 60 credits.
+The duration and extent of programmes and courses is expressed in a system of credits using the European Credit Transfer System (ECTS).
+One semester of full-time study is equivalent to 30 ECTS credits.
+A full academic year corresponds to 60 ECTS credits.
 Each week of full-time study is worth 1.5 credits.

 The Academic Year